 The Profile Part 3 is derived from multiple sources, including material contained in the work performed by the Alzheimer's Disease Neuroimaging Initiative (ADNI).
-The current version of the Profile focuses on a longitudinal Claim, where the primary purpose is to assess change in amyloid load due to disease or

-- 79 following an intervention.
-In this case, precision is most important as long as bias remains constant over - 80 time.
-Characterization of measurement bias will be important for a cross-sectional Claim wherein the - amyloid tracer is used primarily to select amyloid positive subjects.
+The current version of the Profile focuses on a longitudinal Claim, where the primary purpose is to assess change in amyloid load due to disease or following an intervention.
+In this case, precision is most important as long as bias remains constant over time.
+A high level of image measurement precisionCharacterization of measurement bias may be most will be important for a cross-sectional Claim wherein the amyloid tracer is used primarily to select amyloid positive subjects.
+For the current Profile, which is a longitudinal Claim, the primary purpose is to assess for change in amyloid load following an intervention; precision may be more important than bias as long as bias remains constant over time.